tommac08/docsv2/sources/index.md

 Shippable is comprised of two products that enable you to ship code faster:

+**Shippable CI/CD:**
-**Shippable CI/CD:** Shippable CI/CD is our Continuous Integration and Deployment Platform.
-It uses **Build Minions**, which are Docker based containers to run your workloads.
-After building and testing your code, you can push your Docker image to Docker Hub, Google Container Registry, or any other private registry.
+Shippable CI/CD is our Continuous Integration and Deployment Platform.
+It uses **Build Minions**, which are Docker-based containers to run your workloads.
+After building and testing your code, you can have Shippable create a Docker image from your Build Minion and push it to Docker Hub or Google Container Registry (private registry support coming soon!).

-Go to [Shippable CI/CD overview](ci_overview.md) to learn more.
+Go to [Shippable CI/CD Overview](ci_overview.md) to learn more.

+**Shippable Formations**
-**Shippable Formations** Shippable Formations gives developers an easy way to provision, configure, and deploy multi-container Dev and Test clouds (environments) with zero DevOps code.
+Shippable Formations gives developers an easy way to provision, configure, and deploy multi-container Dev and Test clouds (environments) with zero DevOps code.
 It is fully integrated with the updated Shippable CI/CD platform, and together, they create an automated, frictionless pipeline from source control to full-topology environments that can mimic your production environment or represent any combination of software component versions you'd like to deploy.

 Go to [Shippable Formations Overview](formations_overview.md) to learn more.